Torinitei/charm-studies-lite/README.md

 ## Instructions

-* Left click: paint cell
+* Left click: Paint tile
-* Right click: cross out cell
+* Right click: Cross out tile
-Both support dragging to select multiple!
+* Middle click: Mark/Highlight tile
+All support multi-select with dragging!

 On touch capable devices:

-* Tap: mark cell as active
+* Tap: Paint tile
-* Tap and hold: mark cell as inactive
+* Tap and hold: Cross out tile

 **NOTE:** This website was designed with desktop in mind.
 Results may vary across devices.
-Apologies >.<
+Apologies >.< Mobile controls are planned to be optimised in the future!

 ### Features